hashicorp/terraform-provider-aws/.github/CONTRIBUTING.md

 ok  	github.com/terraform-providers/terraform-provider-aws/aws	55.619s
 ```

-Please Note: On macOS 10.14 and later, the default user open file limit is 256.
+Please Note: On macOS 10.14 and later (and some Linux distributions), the default user open file limit is 256.
 This may cause unexpected issues when running the acceptance testing since this can prevent various operations from occurring such as opening network connections to AWS.
 To view this limit, the `ulimit -n` command can be run.
 To update this limit, run `ulimit -n 1024`  (or higher).
-This may also apply on Linux systems, depending on the default set by the distribution.

 #### Writing an Acceptance Test